 Drill #5: Long Distance Moving Targets

 This is not an uncommon real match situation here, you might have an opposing legend raising across the Artillery early match and you need to be able to gun them down before they grab a gun.
 This is the drill for that situation.
 Pick one of the long-range targets that are moving and try to unload a full clip without missing a shot.
 I highly recommend using single shot mode if your gun has it, or using quick bursts instead of holding down the trigger in order to control kickback.
-Remember to use a timer and focus!
+Remember to use a timer and focus on aim!

 Drill #6: The Ultimate Test